Levin College of Law

 Students in our Public Defender Field Placement, supervised by Professor M Smith, zealously advocate on behalf of indigent clients for the Office of the Public Defender for the Eighth Judicial Circuit.

 Individuals seeking to connect with the clinics may contact the clinical faculty here.
-Students interested in learning more about our clinic application process, externships, and CLI may refer to our Student Information section of Canvas.
+Students interested in learning more about our clinics, the application process, and Certified Legal Intern process and rules may refer to the Experiential Learning section in the Student Resources page on Canvas.